 You can’t make an omelet without eggs—and running out of eggs during Sunday brunch could mean lost sales, unhappy customers, and stressed employees.
 Inventory data analytics confirms that you’re keeping the right amount of food by helping you spot:

-• Food waste.
-Running out of important ingredients is inconvenient, but having to throw out food you never get to use is even worse for your bottom line.
-Inventory analytics can point to food items that need to be used fast to avoid going bad, and which you should buy less often.
+Food waste.
+Running out of important ingredients is inconvenient, but having to throw out unused food is even worse for your bottom line.
+Inventory analytics can identify food items that need to be used quickly to avoid going bad—and which you should buy less often.

 4. Delivery insights

 For customers who place off-premises orders with your business, the delivery experience will play an important role in how they feel about your brand.
-Delivery analytics allows you to:
+Delivery analytics help you:

-• Refine your delivery menu.
-If data suggests that delivery customers are less satisfied with certain items than in-person visitors, you can use that information to change up your delivery menu.
-And if your data reveals that deliveries are an especially lucrative area for your business, you may even want to consider starting a delivery-only virtual restaurant that works from your current kitchen as a way to reach new customers and boost profits.
+Refine your delivery menu.
+If data suggests that delivery customers are less satisfied with certain items than in-person visitors, you can use that information to improve your delivery menu.
+And if data reveals that deliveries are especially lucrative for your business, you may even consider starting a delivery-only virtual restaurant that operates from your current kitchen as a way to further boost profits.

 5. Customer satisfaction

 Your restaurant’s reputation hinges on the customer experience.
 Analytics can provide you with a better understanding of what your customers think and ways to increase their satisfaction.
-With this type of data, you can:
+This is especially important in the current restaurant landscape, where up to 64% of customers say their dining experience is more important than the cost of the meal.
+With customer satisfaction data, you can:

-• Reduce discounts and comped orders.
+Reduce discounts and comped orders.
 When customers have a negative experience, comping items or providing discounts is a standard practice to smooth things over.
 But this can become costly.
-Tracking how often you reimburse customers can uncover causes of and possible solutions to underlying process issues.
+Tracking how often you reimburse customers can uncover key process issues—and possible solutions.

-• Improve customer retention.
+Improve customer retention.
 With customer data, you can identify and nurture your loyal customers.
-Use information about ordering habits to craft personalized recommendations and offers that will keep your regulars coming back again and again.
+Use information about ordering habits to craft personalized recommendations and offers that will keep regulars coming back.

 6. Data forecasting

 The restaurant business is unpredictable.
-But we now have impressive tools that can reduce uncertainty about the future.
-Software products with data forecasting features use past data to make projections.
+But we now have impressive AI-powered tools that can reduce uncertainty about the future.
+Software products with data forecasting features like predictive analytics use past data to make projections.
 With data forecasting, restaurants can:

-• Make strategic spending decisions.
+Make strategic spending decisions.
 Data forecasting also empowers you to make smarter decisions about spending.
-If you’re considering a substantial investment—say, in a new physical location or marketing initiative—that’s an easier choice to make if you have an idea of your expected profits for that period.
-Data forecasting can't promise exact numbers, but it can provide useful estimates.
+If you’re considering a substantial investment—say, in a new physical location or marketing initiative—it’s easier to make a decision if you have an idea of your expected profits.
+Data forecasting can’t promise exact numbers, but it can provide useful estimates.

 How data analytics from Uber Eats can add value to your business